-This objective will be evaluated by scores of the 2006 FCAT Reading Test.
-Reports using Interim Reading Standards Assessments will provide formative assessments which will be used to monitor progress towards the objective.
+This objective will be evaluated by scores of the 2007 FCAT Reading Test.
+Interim Reading Standards Assessments, DIBELS, and MAZE testing will provide formative assessments which will be used to monitor progress towards the objective.

 GOAL 2: MATHEMATICS

 Alignment of Objective to the Florida Department of Education and the District Strategic Plan